lcrs/sparsepolyoptics/README.md

 The provided code can be used to find sparse polynomials transferring rays through a lens system.

-It is part of our paper:
+It is part of the paper:
 Schrade, E., Hanika, J., & Dachsbacher, C. (2016).
 Sparse high-degree polynomials for wide-angle lenses.
 In Eurographics Symposium on Rendering.